TL;DR

 I recommend:

-- Maximize Clicks or Manual CPC — New campaign without conversions, focus on traffic gathering and data collection
+- Maximize Clicks or Manual CPC — A new campaign without conversion history; focus on gathering traffic and data

-- Maximize Conversions — When you have 15-30 conversions monthly, but don't have clear target CPA yet
+- Maximize Conversions — When you have 15-30 conversions a month but no clear target CPA yet

-- Target CPA — When you have 30+ conversions monthly and know desired target CPA (baseline + 10-20% improvement)
+- Target CPA — When you have 30+ conversions a month and know your desired CPA (baseline plus a 10-20% improvement)

-- Target ROAS — eCommerce with precise conversion value tracking and 50+ conversions monthly
+- Target ROAS — eCommerce with precise conversion value tracking and 50+ conversions a month

-- Maximize Conversion Value — eCommerce when you don't have target ROAS but want to maximize revenue
+- Maximize Conversion Value — eCommerce when you don't have a ROAS target but want to maximize revenue

 Enough conversions for Smart Bidding

-Google recommends 15+ conversions in last 30 days for Maximize Conversions, 30+ for Target CPA, 50+ for Target ROAS.
-Below that, algorithm doesn't have enough signals for valid optimization.
+Google recommends 15+ conversions in the last 30 days for Maximize Conversions, 30+ for Target CPA, and 50+ for Target ROAS.
+Below that, the algorithm doesn't have enough signal to optimize reliably.

 Target CPA/ROAS realistic and achievable

-Target shouldn't be 50% better than current performance.
-I recommend target be 10-20% improvement from baseline, then gradually tighten it over several weeks.
+Your target shouldn't be 50% better than current performance.
+I recommend setting it 10-20% better than baseline, then tightening it gradually over several weeks.

 - Learning period — Wait 7-14 days after each change before drawing conclusions